WasmEdge/WasmEdge/docs/book/en/src/features/comparison.md

-# FAQ abut WebAssembly and WasmEdge
+# Comparison

-**Q: What's the relationship between WebAssembly and Docker?**
+## What's the relationship between WebAssembly and Docker?

-A: Check out our infographic [WebAssembly vs. Docker](https://wasmedge.org/wasm_docker/).
+Check out our infographic [WebAssembly vs. Docker](https://wasmedge.org/wasm_docker/).
 WebAssembly runs side by side with Docker in cloud native and edge native applications.

-**Q: What's the difference for Native clients (NaCl), Application runtimes, and WebAssembly?**
+## What's the difference for Native clients (NaCl), Application runtimes, and WebAssembly?

-A: We created a handy table for comparison.
+We created a handy table for the comparison.

 |                               | NaCl  | Application runtimes (eg Node &amp; Python)   | Docker-like container | WebAssembly   |
 | ---                           | ---   | ---                                           | ---                   | ---           |